 Engaged Learning (class/home work): Turn-in on or before the due date.
-Earn 50% on work turned in late.Presentations: 15% deducted if late / 10% if presented outside of class timeCheating Policy: Students who are caught cheating will earn a zero score & will not be allowed to complete a retake.Anything that can be construed as cheating will result in the above policy.
-This includes having a cell phone out, talking during the exam, looking at another student's exam, answers or notes written on paper or body parts etc.
+For assignements reviewed in class, you will earn 50% if turned in late.Presentations: 15% deducted if late / 10% if presented outside of class timeCheating Policy: Students who are caught cheating will earn a zero score & will not be allowed to complete a retake.Anything that can be construed as cheating will result in the above policy.
+This includes having a cell phone on your person, talking during the exam, looking at another student's exam, answers or notes written on paper or body parts etc.

 Multiple opportunities to demonstrate learning: